Department of Apologetics

 Take a class with William Lane Craig

-Join us for a special class with world-renowned apologist William Lane Craig, as he leads us through one of the best arguments for God’s existence: the Kalam cosmological argument.
+Join us for a special, 1-week class with world-renowned apologist William Lane Craig, as he leads us through one of the best arguments for God’s existence: the Kalam cosmological argument.

 This course is open to students and surveyors who want to learn from a great thinker at a great price.
 HBU students taking the class for credit should register on Huskyet.
 Surveyors should register using the below link.